 Visiting Caerphilly Castle and the town of Caerphilly

 You’d definitely be better visiting on a few hours’ trip from Cardiff.
-I’d suggest taking your own picnic on a sunny day, as one of the cafes doesn’t even serve sandwiches.
+I’d suggest taking your own picnic on a sunny day.

 Visiting will only take half a day or so, so you could comfortably squeeze in a trip to adjacent Raglan Castle, or even Cardiff Castle, if you were so inclined.

 The castle is managed by the Welsh heritage body, Cadw.
 They lavish care on the place, and have installed some atmospheric audiovisual exhibits – for example, a cracking projection of a fire in the Great Hall – which help to bring the castle alive.

 I’ve explored lots more incredible castles in Wales if you’d like to continue reading.